Labnann/Open-Source-Education/README.md

 - [From Free Software to Open Source](articles/from-free-software-to-open-source.md)
 - [Build open source software, by Eric Raymond](/articles/build-open-source-software-raymond.md)

+## Resources

+Find different books, articles and cotent related to learn on open source in the [awesome list](awesome-open-source-resources.md) !

 ## Contribute

 Multiple ways to contributes, some I may not even know, feel free to share your idea :)

 If you're interested by education around open source and have a good idea for an article, share your knowledge with the community !
+You can also share good resources on the [awesome list](awesome-open-source-resources.md).

 If some typos hurt you, you can signale it, fix it through a PR.
 Keep in mind some non-native english may write articles.